chiroptical/texcollab/README.md

 `view` command.

 Now you're ready to initialize the directory!
-Place your `*.tex` file, `*.bib` files (if necessary), and extras (figures, spreadsheets, panels, or schemes) into the corresponding directories (Always use `supporting-information.tex` for supporting information).
-Run `texcollab init`, if you have extras run `texcollab extras push` (additionally), and let the git magic ensue :) Note, that `texcollab compile` exists and you should probably make sure it compiles properly before sending it to your advisor (they hate when it doesn't compile right!).
+Place your `*.tex` file, `*.bib` files (if necessary), and extras (`figures`, `spreadsheets`, `panels`, `data`, or `schemes`) into the corresponding directories (Always use `supporting-information.tex` for supporting information).
+Note: the extras directories are used to keep backups of various things for the publication (required for most funding agencies now) and these are ignored by `texcollab` because they tend to be binary files.
+Finally, run `texcollab init`, if you have extras run `texcollab extras push` (additionally), and let the git magic ensue :) Note, that `texcollab compile` exists and you should probably make sure it compiles properly before sending it to your advisor (they hate when it doesn't compile!).

 # How does my advisor use this model?